magarena/magarena/release/README.txt

 Mike
 PalladiaMors

-- separate UI from core
+- separate the core game engine from the UI, in preparation for updating the UI

 - improve mulligan choice for AI

-- improve how MCTS acts when it is losing
+- improve how MCTS acts when it is on the losing end

-- testing MTD(f) AI
+- work-in-progress on new AI engine, MTD(f)

 - added the following to the card script:
   * effect: Choose one — • <effect1> • <effect2>